 Field estimates of water flow and oxygen availability

-The sites with the lowest flow velocity were St. Kilda (1.4 ± 0.9 cm seg-1) and Brighton (1.5 ± 4.3 cm seg-1), followed by Queenscliff Harbor (3.5 ± 2.8 cm seg-1) and Blairgowrie (3.6 ± 2.8 cm seg-1).
-Queenscliff Pier had the highest flow compared to all other studies sites (19.0 ± 6.6 m seg-1).
+The sites with the lowest flow velocity were St. Kilda (1.4 ± 1.0 cm seg-1) and Brighton (1.5 ± 4.3 cm seg-1), followed by Queenscliff Harbor (3.5 ± 2.9 cm seg-1) and Blairgowrie (3.6 ± 2.9 cm seg-1).
+Queenscliff Pier had the highest flow compared to all other studies sites (19.0 ± 6.5 cm seg-1).
 The rank order of flow conditions at any one site corresponded roughly with mean local oxygen availability although this relationship was largely driven by 100% oxygen conditions at the site with the highest flow rates (Fig. 1).
 Microsites (i.e. samples) with high oxygen levels (% air saturation) were found at all sites (Fig. 1).
 St Kilda had the highest variation in oxygen availability and also had higher frequency of microsites with 0 % of oxygen (Table 2, Fig. 1).
 In contrast, Queenscliff Pier had the lowest variability in oxygen availability, and no microsite showed oxygen levels at 0 % (Table 2, Fig. 1).

 Tolerance to low oxygen conditions

-Both the growth form of species and the status of species as native or invasive influenced their tolerance to low oxygen conditions: flat species tolerate oxygen levels that are 40% lower than the critical values for erect species (Fig. 2A); similarly, invasive species tolerate oxygen levels that are 40% lower than the critical values for native species (Fig. 2B).
+Both the growth form of species and the status of species as native or invasive influenced their tolerance to low oxygen conditions (i.e. CCO2, CO2 where VO2 = VO2100%/2, Equation 1): flat species tolerate oxygen levels that are on average ~2.3-fold lower than the critical values for erect species (Fig. 2a); similarly, invasive species tolerate oxygen levels that are ~1.7-fold lower than the critical values for native species (Fig. 2b).
 Unfortunately, we could not formally estimate the interaction between invasive status and growth form because we only had one flat native species in the dataset.
 Consequently, when we consider just the erect form, for which there were both multiple invasive and native species in the dataset, erect invasive species could tolerate significantly lower oxygen levels than erect native species (Fig. 3).

 When we combined the estimates of oxygen availability with the estimates of tolerance to low oxygen, we found that 22–30% of microsites fell below the tolerances of native species in low flow sites (St Kilda and Brighton) but only 12–18% of microsites were below the tolerance of invasive species.
 At the site with the second highest flow, only between 11% and 18% of microsites were unavailable to invasive and native species respectively.
 At the site with the highest flow, all of the microsites were habitable to species of both status types.

 Discussion